Metro Line (North LRT to NAIT)

 About the Project

 The Metro Line (North LRT to NAIT) is a 3.3 km extension from Churchill LRT Station in downtown Edmonton northwest to NAIT.
 It’s the first segment of a planned LRT expansion to Edmonton city limits near St. Albert and is part of the Transportation Master Plan’s vision to expand LRT service to all sectors of the City by 2040.

 Because land use and transportation are closely linked, LRT growth will be guided by the principle of transit-oriented development.
 Its goal is to create compact neighbourhoods with a mixture of residential, employment, recreational, and business opportunities within convenient walking distance of transit.

 The construction management team is North Link Partnership.

-- The Metro Line is expected to open to public service in late June 2014.
+- The Metro Line is expected to open to public service by the end of 2014.

 - New LRT Stations at MacEwan University, Kingsway/Royal Alexandra Hospital, and NAIT.

 - Direct underground connection between MacEwan Station and Churchill Station.